What's it like on a Sunday?

-Under COVID-19 restrictions, we have made our services available online.
-Everything at the moment is pre-recorded, so it is a great chance for you to check us out, listen to what makes us tick, the music we like to sing to, meet some of our church folks, listen to our love for Jesus, and take in a talk to find out how we learn and grow.
+While we continue to live with COVID-19, we make a pre-recorded service available online, so it is a great chance for you to check us out, listen to what makes us tick, the music we like to sing to, meet some of our church folks, listen to our love for Jesus, and take in a talk to find out how we learn and grow.

 For more information on COVID-19 advice click below

 Andrew is originally from Northern Ireland but studied in Edinburgh as a student after school.
 He trained ministry at Moorlands College, and lives in Wallyford with his family.

 John is a Scotsman who was brought up in South Africa.
 He has his own business which allows him to give time for church ministry, reading , studying and teaching